Vision and People

 Dr Donna Baillie

 Donna is a senior consultant specialising in the public and third sectors.
 In her previous role as a documentary filmmaker she produced films about the second intifada which have been broadcast by major networks and featured in high profile film festivals around the world.
-Following this, she conducted academic research into sociopsychological dynamics of the Israeli-Palestinian conflict, completing a BA(hons) in Social and Political Sciences (Cambridge University), an MSc in Cognitive and Evolutionary Anthropology (Oxford University), and a doctorate in Social Psychology (LSE).
+Following this, she conducted academic research into sociopsychological dynamics within Israel/Palestine, completing a BA(hons) in Social and Political Sciences (Cambridge University), an MSc in Cognitive and Evolutionary Anthropology (Oxford University), and a doctorate in Social Psychology (LSE).
 She also built the new Fobzu website.

 Dr Omar AlShehabi